-The Company's Carbon Materials & Chemicals segment is primarily a supplier of carbon pitch, phthalic anhydride, creosote, carbon black, carbon black feedstock and furnace coke.
+The Company's Carbon Materials & Chemicals segment is primarily a supplier of carbon pitch, phthalic anhydride, creosote, carbon black and carbon black feedstock.
 Carbon pitch is used primarily by the aluminum industry as a binder in the manufacture of anodes.
 Phthalic anhydride is used in the manufacture of plasticizers, unsaturated polyester resins, alkyd resins and dye making.
 Creosote is used in the protection of timber products against insects, fungal decay and weathering.
 Carbon black and carbon black feedstock is used in the production of rubber tires.
-Furnace coke is used in the production of steel.